Top-gg-Community/php-sdk/README.md

 # TopPHP
-A top.gg API wrapper written in PHP 8.
+A Top.gg API wrapper written in PHP 8.

 ## Documentation
 **NOTE:** At this time, the documentation of this module is currently deprecated.